MediaComem/comem-archidep/ex/netlify-static-deployment.md

   netlify open   Open the Netlify admin URL of your site
 ```

-If you travel to the **URL** printed in your terminal, you should be able to witness the static clock website up and running!
+If you visit the **URL** printed in your terminal, you should be able to witness
+the static clock website up and running!

 ### :question: Push a change and witness continuous deployment!

-Open the `static-clock-website` website in your code editor and change the `background-color` property on the `<body>` element in the `style.css` file.
+Open the `static-clock-website` website in your code editor and make a change.
+For example, change the `background-color` property on the `<body>` element in
+the `style.css` file.

 Stage, commit and push the changes to your GitHub repository: